Showing posts with label Platformers - Console-like. Show all posts

 Turn your ST into a Nintendo!

 The Great Giana Sisters was released in 1987 by Rainbow Arts and is a platformer with (umm) more than a hint of Italian plumbing.
-Anyhow, the commercial ST game played well but suffered flip-screen scrolling that soon became tiresome on the old eyes.
+The commercial game played well, but suffered from flip-screen scrolling that soon became tiresome.
 Ultimately, it was a lame port and spoiled what should have been an excellent release.

 Don't give me the old excuse that the ST cannot scroll.
 It can scroll: Viking Child, Ghouls 'n Ghosts, Enchanted Land, Stario, Alien World, Zone Warrior, Onslaught and many, more!!
 Yes, it bugs me when I see people's daft comments claiming that the ST cannot scroll.
 Blame the programmer - not the computer! /rant